easychen/openMode/README.md

 **Mobile App for OpenCode and more**

-OpenMode is a mobile client for OpenCode cli (and more, maybe).
+OpenMode is a mobile client for [OpenCode](https://github.com/sst/opencode) (and more, maybe).
 Built with Flutter, it provides a seamless and intuitive interface for interacting with AI assistants, managing code projects, and enhancing your development workflow on the go.

 ## ✨ Features